mrsn/simple-logging-pipeline/README.md

   * logstash
   * shipper (lumberjack + httpd + syslog)

+## Deployment
   For the deployment Chef is used together with Test-Kitchen and Serverspec for the tests.

 ## How to start